BD2KGenomics/protect/MANUAL.md

     mut_callers:
         genome_fasta: /path/to/hg19.fa.tar.gz                 -> The genome fasta to use for the mutation callers.
-        genome_fai: /path/to/hg19.fa.fai.tar.gz               -> The fai for the genome fasta
+        genome_fai: /path/to/hg19.fa.fai.tar.gz               -> The fai index for the genome fasta
         genome_dict: /path/to/hg19.dict.tar.gz                -> The dict for the genome fasta
         cosmic_vcf: /path/to/CosmicCodingMuts.vcf.tar.gz      -> The Cosmic Coding vcf
-        cosmic_idx: /path/to/CosmicCodingMuts.vcf.idx.tar.gz  -> The idx for the Cosmic vcf
+        cosmic_idx: /path/to/CosmicCodingMuts.vcf.idx.tar.gz  -> The index for the Cosmic vcf
         dbsnp_vcf: /path/to/dbsnp_coding.vcf.tar.gz           -> The dbSNP vcf
         dbsnp_idx: /path/to/dbsnp_coding.vcf.idx.tar.gz       -> The idx for the dbSNP vcf
-        java_Xmx: 5G                                          -> The Heap size to use for MuTect per job (i.e. per chromosome)
+        java_Xmx: 5G                                          -> The heap size to use for MuTect per job (i.e. per chromosome)

 **snpeff**